Grupo-Abraxas/devops-exercise/README.md

 - A link to the public docker registry where the image is published.

-- A Github pull request containing:
+- A link to your repository containing:

     1. The Dockerfile(s) for the image(s).
     2. The kubernetes file(s) for the service deployment(s).
 The deployment should be replicable on our kubernetes cluster.